OPEN-NEXT/OKH-LOSH/MAKER-INPUT-production-metadata.md

 - all other optional print parameters are not so important
 - rest is fine
 - add: printing method (FDM, SLA,…)

-## WELDING

-- material (for each part)
-- material thickness (for each part)
-- welding process
-- (welder) certification required
-- post-treatments of the weld

 ## Post-Processing